Study with us

 Data has the potential to transform the way business, government, science and healthcare is carried out.
 Conventional manual techniques, however, aren't capable of handling the deluge of data that modern systems generate.
 This interdisciplinary degree will enhance your skills and give you a range of technical skills necessary to work in data science across a variety of industries.

+This course will commence from Session 2 in 2019.
 Cyber security is always in the spotlight, whether it's a story about data breaches or election hacking.
 Unfortunately, cybercrime isn't just limited to these areas with cyber criminals posing a risk to everyone and every organisation.
 Governments and businesses, therefore, need qualified staff who have a broad range of skills and experience to tackle increasing levels of cybercrime.
 There is, however, a significant skills shortage in the cyber security field, meaning experts are in demand both in Australia and globally.

 This course is unique in New South Wales as it brings together studies in risk, IT, finance, law, governance and policing, providing you with a multidisciplinary skill set that will enable you to lead more effective responses to security challenges.
 You'll also benefit from our close collaboration with Optus and other major companies in the Optus Macquarie University Cyber Security Hub.